 Story by Ed Berthiaume / Communications

-Lawrence University is ranked among the Best Value Schools in the country in a report released Monday by U.S. News & World Report.
+Lawrence University is once again ranked among the best colleges in the country by U.S. News & World Report.

-To be considered for U.S. News’ Best Value Schools listing, a school first had to be ranked among the Best Colleges.
-Those qualifying schools were then examined on the basis of net cost of attendance for a student who received the average level of need-based financial aid.
+To be considered for U.S. News’ Best Value Schools listing, a school first had to be ranked among the Best Colleges in the nation.
+Those qualifying schools were then examined on the basis of net cost of attendance and available need-based financial aid.

 Ed Berthiaume is director of public information at Lawrence University.
 Email: firstname.lastname@example.org